akolundzic/akolundzic/README.md

 ## 💁‍♀️:  About me
 - :notebook: I completed a [Full-Stack Web & App Development](https://www.wbstraining.de/weiterbildung-full-stack-web-und-app-development-english/) course at the [WBS CODING SCHOOL](https://www.wbscodingschool.com/) in Berlin and I am on my 30 day commit challenge.
-- :trophy: TU Berlin graduate in theoretical physics
+- :trophy: TU Berlin graduate in physics
 - :technologist: I love using modern technology and I am very curious about any new developments in computer science.
 - :computer: I am learning every day.
 It never stops.
-- ::briefcase: I currently work as a Junior Java developer at DB Systel, Berlin.
+- :briefcase: I currently work as a Junior Java developer at DB Systel, Berlin.

 <br>